Drunk Driver Accident Lawsuit Loans

 Don’t let friends drive drunk.
 If you think someone is at risk of doing so, take their keys away.
 They will thank you later.

-If you host a party, especially one with young people, take keys and hand them back out to sober drivers at the end of the party.
+If you host a party, especially one with young people, collect their keys and hand them back to sober drivers at the end of the party.

 Credit Card Icon